Can You Get Power of Attorney After Death?

-Death invalidates POAs, but the law provides other options.
+Death invalidates POAs, but the law provides other options

 The Power of Attorney After Death

 The POA might authorize you to make financial transactions for him, but he technically no longer owns the property or the money over which the POA placed you in charge.
 His estate owns it, so only the executor or the administrator of his estate can deal with it during the probate process.

 Exceptions to the Usual Rule

-If your parent's bank account or other property is not included in his probate estate for some reason.
-Probate is only necessary for assets your parent owns in his sole name.
-These are the assets that require a legal process to transfer to living beneficiaries.
+It can also change things if your parent's bank account or other property is not included in his probate estate for some reason.
+Probate is only necessary for assets that your parent owns in his sole name.
+These assets require a legal process to transfer to living beneficiaries.

 But if your parent listed you as co-owner of his bank account or even on the deed to his home, giving you "rights of survivorship," the account or the property passes automatically and directly to you at his death.
 Probate of these assets would not be necessary.